Geo Recalls and Malfunctions

 Issues, Malfunctions And Recalls In Geo Vehicles

 Geo has not been actively manufacturing vehicles since 2004, and as such, many known issues are likely to have been resolved, or the vehicles themselves are no longer functioning.
 For the vehicles of this type that are still functioning, much of the time they end up becoming project cars for enthusiasts.
 The vehicles themselves were part of the Chevrolet brand, and as such, belonged to the greater General Motors brand.
 General Motors manufactured the vehicles with other Japanese automakers in joint operations.
 This meant that these vehicles shared design and parts in common with Suzuki, Isuzu, and Toyota vehicles in addition to General Motors.
-Many of the recalls and detected malfunctions within the Geo brand occurred within the 1990’s, or in a brief period throughout the early 2000’s.
+Many of the recalls and auto defects within the Geo brand occurred within the 1990’s, or in a brief period throughout the early 2000’s.

 In 1997 a recall was issued on the 1997 Geo Prizm for an airbag defect.
 If the airbag computer detects a sudden non-crash related movement, such as the jerk from releasing a parking brake, or the slam from sliding a front seat back to its stops, it may deploy the airbag.
 While airbags can save someone in a crash, they can potentially cause an injury to a person if they suddenly activate outside of a crash.
 The recall affected 17,094 vehicles.